 Seeing the flower can sometimes be the only evaluation option prior to purchase.
 It is important to know the visual cues to identify remarkable cannabis.
+Aspects of the flower to examine are: trichome content, color, structure, size and trim.

 The abundance of trichomes on the flower is an indication of high quality cannabis.
 Tiny crystal-like resin glands covering the flower contain the flavor and aromatic components of cannabis as well the cannabinoids.
 The most common cannabinoids are THC (Tetrahydrocannabinol) and CBD (Cannabidiol).
 They can make the flower appear crystallized or “frosty” and glisten in the light.